 They have given me so much to be thankful for and just once I would like to be able to let them know.”

-Who is the person you’ve met, that you are grateful for?
+Who is the person you’ve met, to whom you are grateful?

 I wanted to hide.